Mi Vida Trans, an altar of voices presenting,"CHEST."

 Our vision is for healing spaces rooted in ancestral knowledge, embodied practice, and collective care—where art becomes altar, storytelling becomes medicine, and trans lives are met with consent, presence, and respect.
 We imagine Mi Vida Trans traveling across communities as a living practice that interrupts harm, restores connection, and helps build futures where trans people not only survive, but belong, lead, and thrive.

-Working primarily in photography, Ocelotl creates self-portraits and intimate portraits that are woven with storytelling, ritual, and embodied practice.
-His work explores the intersections of gender, identity, and Mexican cultural traditions, using art as both documentation and medicine.
+Working primarily in photography, he creates self-portraits and intimate installations woven with storytelling, ritual, and embodied practice.
+His art lives where gender, cultura mexicana, and ancestral memory meet — using image and ceremony not just as documentation, but as medicina.

-His installations and portrait series have been exhibited in Albuquerque, San Antonio, Salt Lake City, and Miami, creating spaces where trans bodies are seen not as problems to be solved, but as sacred, complex, and worthy of reverence.
+His installations have been exhibited in Albuquerque, San Antonio, Salt Lake City, and Miami, creating spaces where trans bodies are witnessed not as problems to be solved, but as sacred, complex, and worthy of reverence.

-Ocelotl is the creator of Mi Vida Trans, a traveling art installation and healing practice, and the forthcoming exhibition Mi Vida Trans: CHEST, which centers chest visibility as a site of healing, resistance, and affirmation.
-Through his work, Ocelotl seeks to normalize trans embodiment while honoring the sacredness of gender-diverse journeys and the power of collective care.
+Ocelotl is the creator of Mi Vida Trans, a traveling art installation and ceremonial healing practice, and the forthcoming exhibition Mi Vida Trans: CHEST, centering chest visibility as a site of healing, resistencia, and affirmation.
+Through his work, he expands sacred visibility and invites collective healing rooted in dignity, embodiment, and cuidado colectivo.

 La Trancena explores a lifetime of transitions and the grit it takes to survive medical and personal trauma.
 It is a story of reclaiming identity—not just from a broken healthcare system, but from a faith tradition that loved the child but hated the person I became.